ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/FAQ_REST_API/readme.md

 ## Acknowledgments

-* None, yet, except for a interview rejection which inspire me to create this in a few hours.
+* None, yet, except for a interview rejection which inspired me to create this example in a few hours to show how trivial it is.